Minutes of Annual Meeting - November 30, 2024

 were no concerns, comments or revisions to the minutes.

-MOVED by Guy L'Heurex SECONDED by Doug Vandemark that the minutes be
+MOVED by Jim Peel SECONDED by Lee Stevenson that the minutes be adopted as read.

 CARRIED